 The following is an overview of certain of the material U.S. federal income tax consequences of the acquisition, ownership and disposition of Notes by a "Non-U.S. Holder" (as defined below) that has no connection with the United States other than owning Notes.
-For purposes of this section, a Non-U.S. Holder is a beneficial owner of the Notes that is: (i) a non-resident alien individual for U.S. federal income tax purposes; (ii) a foreign corporation for U.S. federal income tax on a net income basis.
-If a partnership (including any entity treated as a partnership for U.S. federal income tax treatment of a partner generally will depend on the status of the partner and upon the activities of the partnership.
+This overview does not address, for example, the U.S. federal income tax consequences of holding or owning an underlying asset in connection with a physical settlement of Notes.
+For purposes of this section, a Non-U.S. holder" is a beneficial owner of the Notes that is: (i) a non-resident alien individual for U.S. federal income tax purposes; (ii) a foreign corporation for U.S. federal income tax purposes; or (iii) an estate or trust whose income is not subject to U.S. federal income tax on a net income basis.
+If a partnership (including any entity treated as a partnership for U.S. federal income tax purposes) holds Notes, the tax treatment of a partner generally will depend on the status of the partner and upon the activities of the partnership.
 Investors that are not non-U.S. holders or investors that are partnerships, should consult their tax advisers with regard to the U.S. federal income tax considerations of an investment in the Notes.